jodal/pyspotify/docs/plans.rst

 - Reimplement Mopidy-Spotify using pyspotify 2.
 Will surely lead to bug fixes and/or API changes.

+- Look into how asyncio support could work.

 - Maybe add some more features to the jukebox example.